B-Oltman/RogueFactory/README.md

 ### 3. The game requires that client terminal font is set to some constant-width monospace font.
 I suggest **liberation mono** if available.

 ### 4. When running RP via SSH from a remote terminal, there are times when using the mouse that the terminal will lose focus if the mouse is moved quickly.
 If hotkeys aren't working after using the mouse, you need to click in the terminal a couple of times to give it focus again.
 This problem doesn't exist if executing the game locally.

-## Project Requirements
-Below is a list of the project requirements and how I have used, or intend to use them in my project.

-- [ ] Strings Manipulation - Developed custom string library for easier management of the many string operations that will be required in RP.
-See `rp_strings.c`.

-- [ ] 2D Arrays - Used for worldwide coordinates in rp_game.c.
-(Makes accessing world position more intuitive than converting a single dimensional array.).
-Also used for handling related strings, such as in the MenuItems struct in rp_game.h

-- [ ] File I/O (More than simply outputting) - Used for saving and loading custom binary file type for the created worlds.

-- [ ] Command Line Arguments - Used to pass random seed value so that various randomized aspects of the game can be replicated and shared by remembering your the value.
-This argument is optional.

-- [ ] Pass by Pointer - Used often, for example, in the `AllocateTileBuffer()` function, or whenever I need to access a struct in a function but don't want to pass the entire thing.
-Etc...

-- [ ] Structures - Used often for grouping related data types to build components.

-- [ ] Linked Lists (Pointers) - Will be used for tracking living and dead creatures, spawned vs. collected items, and probably in the inventory system.
-Used an array-linked list for handling color pairs.

-- [ ] Header Files (Multiple C Files) - Used extensively to keep the project organized.

-- [ ] Sorting - Will be used in situations where heavy searching of an array is required.
-Only makes sense if the array needs to be searched multiple times for a single sort (not currently implemented).

-- [ ] Stack/Queue - May use for custom memory allocator in the future (not currently implemented).

 ## Development Log (Chronological order)
 ### The Grid